|term||; ; ; ; ;|

 Identifying a Solution to a Linear Equation by Substitution

 In the following applet, you are given three possible solutions.
-Which one is correct?
+Which number makes the calculation correct?
 Figure it out by replacing the with one of the numbers given until you find one that fits.

 These can often be solved by common sense.
-Two algebraic steps will get there too.
-Try the ‘common sense’ approach first – ‘what number do you multiply by … then add … to get ….’?
+Two (or more) algebraic steps will get there too.
+Try the ‘common sense’ approach first – ‘what number makes sense instead of the ‘?

 Skill 5 Solving Linear equal Linear Equation